•All players must have completed a waiver/registration form before they are eligible to play.

 •Captains and team registrants are responsible for all their players and spectators.
 It is a privilege to play in the league, and with a waiting list, we have the right to expel teams that don’t abide by our standards of fair play and ethics.

-•Illicit drug and alcohol use is prohibited on any centre property.
+•Illicit drug and alcohol use is prohibited on any school property.
 Anyone violating this policy will be asked to leave the premises and can result in league suspensions/fines/expulsions.
 This includes players and spectators.

-•Any player who is suspected of being intoxicated, by the league conveners, officials or centre staff will be asked to leave the premises immediately, and can result in league suspensions/fines/expulsions.
+•Any player who is suspected of being intoxicated, by the league conveners, officials or school staff will be asked to leave the premises immediately, and can result in league suspensions/fines/expulsions.

-•All actions taken on or against centre property before, during or after games can also result in league suspensions/fines/expulsions.
+•All actions taken on or against schoool property before, during or after games can also result in league suspensions/fines/expulsions.

-•Blades must be tapped with white tape from head to toe at all times.
+•All hockey blades must be tapped with white tape only from head to toe at all times.
 Any player taking a shift without white tape can be assessed a minor penalty.
+This does not include goalies.

 •Teams shirts must be of the same colour, and all shirts require a number on them.
 Tape is not accepted as a number.